Indicative-Data-Science/gnssmapper/readme.md

  3) N/E/S/W split of the square ring.
 Square thickness and width needs to specified along with the desired orientation.
  4) Random walk for a chosen start time and given sampling frequency.

-The gen_receiver_points method in the orchestration script will return a dictionary of receiver points and corresponding GNSS observations for each experiment type.

 ---
 #### Map Algorithm